West Marin Rates 2025

 73.2% of rate revenue is currently variable, from the sale of water, which is not well balanced compared to fixed expenses.

-We propose to incrementally increase the proportion of revenue that is fixed, the bi-monthly service charge (by about 3%).
+We incrementally increased the proportion of revenue that is fixed, the bi-monthly service charge (by about 3%).

 Proposed Rates and Water Bill Impacts

-The rate study has considered all of these impacts to appropriately plan for a long-term rate structure with a goal of establishing a secure, multi-year financial plan that supports operating costs and capital spending necessary to provide water services that are reliable, high-quality, environmentally responsible and reasonably priced, and ensure that the rate structure complies with the (evolving) requirements of Proposition 218.
-Through this process, preliminary near term rate increase proposals were created.
-Once the draft rate study has been presented to the Board on March 18, 2025, the draft rate study containing proposed rate increases and water bill impacts will be provided on this webpage.
+The rate study considered all of these impacts to appropriately plan for a long-term rate structure with a goal of establishing a secure, multi-year financial plan that supports operating costs and capital spending necessary to provide water services that are reliable, high-quality, environmentally responsible and reasonably priced, and ensure that the rate structure complies with the (evolving) requirements of Proposition 218.
+Through this process, the rate increases were recommended and approved in order to accomplish critical infrastructure upgrades, maintain reliable service, and ensure long-term financial stability.

 - Draft West Marin Rate Study March 2025